 - Take an old dining room table, sand it down and restain it.

-- If you have old end tables that are scratched and marked up from kids and pets, you could refurbish them by restaining and covering the top portion with a piece of felt.
+- If you have old end tables that are scratched and marked up by kids and pets, you could refurbish them by restaining and covering the top portion with a piece of felt.

 - Old appliances might seem better off at the landfill, but what if you turned them into something else?
 With the right adjustments, you could turn an old stove into something useful.

 - Vintage furniture and appliances are always useful because they have designs that are meant to last a lifetime.
 There is a tremendous difference between them and the mass-manufactured furniture we fill our homes with today.